oskariorg/oskari-frontend/api/mapping/mapmodule/request/vectorlayerrequest.md

 }
 ```

-#### Hover settings
+### Hover Settings

 Hover describes how to visualize features on mouse hover and what kind of tooltip should be shown.
+Note that features are not hovered while drawing is active (DrawTools).

 Hover has two optional keys `featureStyle` and `content`.
+See [Oskari JSON style](/documentation/examples/oskari-style) for `featureStyle` definition.

 Content should be content of tooltip as an array.
 Each object creates a row to the tooltip.
 Each row object has `key` or `keyProperty` and `valueProperty`.